ClouDesire/circleci-orbs/README.md

 ### Docker: run and test container

-To run and check if the container starts correctly, you can use the `docker_run_and_test.yml` command.
+To run and check if a container starts correctly, you can use the `docker_run_and_test` command.
 Ex:

 ```yaml
 - run: